 Many drug allergies will not cause symptoms the first time you use the drug.
 In fact, you may use the drug several times without any reaction.
 When a drug does cause a reaction, though, the symptoms usually appear soon after you take it.
 And anaphylaxis symptoms usually begin within moments of taking the drug.

-During an allergic reaction, you may have one or more of the following symptoms:
+During a mild allergic reaction, you may have one or more of the following symptoms: